aimclub/evoguess-ai/README_en.md

 00:04:25 Sifting: 100%|██████████| 4/4 [00:04<00:00,  1.06s/task, 4 hard]

 # Hard tasks from first two backdoor was used to construct Cortesian product.
 It's lenght is 4 cubes.
-# When solving these 4 cubes with a constraint, it turned out that all 4 were too difficult.
+# When solving these 4 cubes with a limit in conflicts, it turned out that all 4 were too difficult.
 # Therefore, we add the next backdoor (builds the Cartesian product of the current set of cubes
 # and the hard tasks from the next backdoor).